anandchinna98/RESCUEBOT/README.md

-# RESCUEBOT
+# RESCUEBOT --------  THIS version of rasa is build with 1.x
 a chatbot to save life

-#THIS version of rasa is build with 1.x
+#

 \\\\\\\\\
 INSTALLATION